faustocalvinio/faustocalvinio/README.md

 - 🌱 I’m currently learning **React, TypeScript, Tailwind**

-- 👨‍💻 All of my projects are available at [faustocalvinio.web.app](faustocalvinio.web.app)
+- 👨‍💻 All of my projects are available at [faustocalvinio.netlify.app](https://faustocalvinio.netlify.app/)

 - 📫 How to reach me **faustocalvino@gmail.com**